Jenniferazeng/hyphenateinc.github.io/pages/web/web_relationship.md

 ## Listen to friend status events

-Register the following events in the SDK conn.listen() to monitor the status of your friends.
+Register the following events in the SDK conn.listen() to monitor the status of your contact.
 The sample code is as follows:

 ``` javascript
 conn.listen({